The information in this article applies to:

 How do I create a flat roof with parapet walls?

 Follow the instructions below to create a flat roof structure with parapet walls.
-First we will begin by starting a New Plan and creating the basic structure described below.

 To draw the initial plan